Cable Hammer Curl: Muscle Worked, Benefit & Alternate

 Takeaway

-The cable hammer curl develops size and strength of the biceps while specifically targeting the forearms and outer part of the biceps.
-Utilizing the cable ensure resistance remains on the biceps throughout the entire range of motion.
+The cable hammer curl develops the size and strength of the biceps while specifically targeting the forearms and outer part of the biceps.
+The cable ensures the resistance remains constant throughout the entire range of motion.

 Leave a Comment